-- (42) Unless the court otherwise orders, fees to lawyers, accountants, engineers, actuaries, valuators, merchants and other scientific persons to whom any matter or question is referred by the court shall be determined by a judge. - (43) For the purposes of this rule, a party becomes entitled to costs: - (a) when an order for costs is pronounced; or - (b) where a judgment is silent in the matter of costs, from the time that judgment in the proceeding is entered whichever date first occurs.
+- (42) Unless the court otherwise orders, fees to counsel, accountants, engineers, actuaries, valuators, merchants and other scientific persons to whom any matter or question is referred by the court shall be determined by the clerk, subject to an appeal to the court. - (43) For the purposes of this rule, a party becomes entitled to costs - (a) when an order for costs is pronounced, or - (b) where a judgment is silent in the matter of costs, from the time that judgment in the proceeding is entered whichever date first occurs.